asgardeo/asgardeo-auth-react-sdk/API.md

 ```
 >**Warning**
 >The promise resolves successfully only if the storage type is set to [`sessionStorage`](#session-storage) or [`localStorage`](#local-storage).
 If it is set to [`webWorker`](#web-worker), an error is thrown.
+>The reason is that the token is stored inside the web worker and cannot be accessed from outside.

 #### Returns
 A promise that resolves with the ID token as a string.